 You can start small and start growing – expanding your data warehouse as your company data increases.
 For companies looking to implement a new data warehouse, or modernize an existing data warehouse solution, Data Warehouse-as-a-Service is an easy choice.

 Actian Avalanche is the next generation of cloud data warehouse solutions.
-This Data Warehouse-as-a-Service offering integrates the robust capabilities of Actian’s on-premise solutions, including DataConnect and Vector, into a cloud deployment model designed to address the needs of modern companies.
+This Data Warehouse-as-a-Service offering integrates the robust capabilities of Actian’s on-premises solutions, including DataConnect and Vector, into a cloud deployment model designed to address the needs of modern companies.
 Avalanche is designed to work with the latest business intelligence, advance analytics, machine learning and AI capabilities to provide your company with the rich business insights you need to compete in today’s marketplace.
 To learn more, download the whitepaper here or visit www.actian.com/avalanche